Layerex/telegram-desktop-patches/README.md

 Feel free to contibute patches and means of packaging and installation.

+If you want to update PKGBUILD, make changes in PKGBUILD.m4 instead and PKGBUILD will be automatically generated.

 ## See also

 [Killergram](https://github.com/shatyuka/Killergram) - Xposed module featuring some patches with similar functionality for Telegram for Android.